rahul-verma/joyofpython/JoPT-2Day-Live/Workbook.md

 ```

 ### Exercise
+Code should be implemented in `ex07.py`.

 Send a GET request to the url `https://jsonplaceholder.typicode.com/posts`.
 From the response, print the title of the first 10 post records.

 #### Hands-On: Reading/Writing Delimited Files

+1. project_utils
+2. file_utils
+3. data_utils - string and zipping

 Send a GET request to the url 'https://jsonplaceholder.typicode.com/users'.
 From the response remove the 'address' and 'company' attributes of each user.
 Write the data for the first 10 users in a CSV file.
 Read the data from this generated CSV file and create list of user objects, where each user object is a dictionary.

 For this, hands-on, we'll use various new Python constructs which have been included here for your reference.